michellesauder/realtor.com/anagram-finder-app/README.md

 The program should load the dictionary.txt file and let you know how long it took in the pink box.
 # A prompt will tell you to enter a word

-Enter your word to find all anagrams: <word>
+Enter your word to find all anagrams: 'word'

 # to exit
 Simply type in exit